Lillehammer

 Lillehammer ([ˈlɪ̂lːəˌhɑmːər]) is a municipality in Innlandet county, Norway.
 It is located in the traditional district of Gudbrandsdal.
 The administrative centre of the municipality is the town of Lillehammer.
 Some of the more notable villages in the municipality include Fåberg, Hunderfossen, Jørstadmoen, Vingnes, and Vingrom.

-The 478 km2 municipality is the 211th largest by area out of the 356 municipalities in Norway.
-Lillehammer is the 38th most populous municipality in Norway with a population of 28,425.
-The municipality's population density is 60.7 PD/km2 and its population has increased by 6.2% over the previous 10-year period.
+The 478 km2 municipality is the 210th largest by area out of the 357 municipalities in Norway.
+Lillehammer Municipality is the 39th most populous municipality in Norway with a population of 29,011.
+The municipality's population density is 60.7 PD/km2 and its population has increased by 6.4% over the previous 10-year period.

 The town of Lillehammer is the largest urban centre in the municipality.
 It lies in the central part of the municipality and it is surrounded by more rural areas.
 The town centre is a late nineteenth-century concentration of wooden houses, which enjoys a picturesque location overlooking the northern part of lake Mjøsa and the river Lågen, surrounded by mountains.

-Lillehammer hosted the 1994 Winter Olympics and 2016 Winter Youth Olympics.
+Lillehammer hosted the 1994 Winter Olympics, 2004 Junior Eurovision Song Contest, 2004 European Taekwondo Championships and 2016 Winter Youth Olympics.

 General information

 The municipality was established on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1906, a small adjacent area of the neighboring municipality of Fåberg (population: 140) was annexed by Lillehammer to make room for more expansion as the town grew.
+Initially, the municipality only included the town of Lillehammer.
+On 1 January 1906, a small adjacent area of the neighboring Fåberg Municipality (population: 140) was annexed by Lillehammer Municipality to make room for more expansion as the town grew.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the town of Lillehammer (population: 5,905) was merged with Fåberg Municipality (population: 13,381) to form a new, larger Lillehammer Municipality.
+On 1 January 1964, the town of Lillehammer (population: 5,905) was merged with Fåberg Municipality (population: 13,381) to form a new, much larger Lillehammer Municipality.

+Historically, the municipality was part of the old Oppland county.
+On 1 January 2020, the municipality became a part of the newly-formed Innlandet county (after Hedmark and Oppland counties were merged).